 Sally Rivoli Wolf was a woman who took positive steps to advance her interests and talents.
 She joined the U.S. Navy during the World War I as soon as women were admitted, worked on newspapers when few women did, and spent many years as an active member and officer of three largely male veterans’ advocacy groups.
 She worked to promote veterans’ concerns, Jewish and American ideals, and women veterans’ place in history.

-Martha Wolfenstein is today a forgotten figure in American Jewish literature, but critics of the late nineteenth century believed the young writer had great promise.
+Martha Wolfenstein is a forgotten figure in American Jewish literature today, but near the end of her life, she was hailed by Israel Zangwill and other critics as “the best Jewish sketch writer in America.”
 Before her death at age thirty-six, she wrote with charm, learning and a distinctive woman's perspective.